coleslawbrakers/www.colefamily.page-src/content/posts/2019-11-07/homedale.md

 ![sucker](sucker.jpg)

-We moved onward to Walla Walla Washington on November 2nd, and so far it's been great as well, we'll have more updates soon! ( Don't forget to checkout out the [Route Map](/map/) link for current location and planned stops)
+We moved onward to Walla Walla Washington on November 2nd, and so far it's been great as well, we'll have more updates soon!
+(Don't forget to checkout the [Route Map](/map/) link for current location and planned stops)

 ![route](route.png)